Icenium/bond-content/grocery-list/lesson-2.md

 #### Action

 * **a**.
-Click the “Grocery List app” link in the top-left corner to return to your workspace.
+Click the “Grocery List link in the top-left corner to return to your app's homepage.
 * **b**.
 Click the “Grocery List Backend” box to enter your Backend Services project.
 * **c**.
 Click the “Services” option in the menu on the left-hand side of the screen.
 * **d**.
 Find the “User Management”  box and click its "Add to project" button to enable user management for your Backend Services project.